jameswyper/rupture/Status and Plan.md

 Low

 17. If an optional Action is called that hasn't been coded we should return error code 602 (optional not implemented) not 401 (invalid action) - this requires us to allow Service to maintain a list of optional, unimplemented actions
-1. Webrick Servlets - make existing do_method generic and call it

 2. Logging (debug) - add File / method / object references to each statement [need to test]
 4. Write method to start / stop all servers, including validation of device / service data
 6.  allow PresentationURL to be overridden and not mounted